Enhanced up-conversion of entangled photons and quantum interference under localized field in nanostructures

 Input two photons interact with the coupled system at the origin $(r=0)$.
-The interactions are characterized by the radiation decay rates as shown in Fig.~\ref{model}(b).
+The interactions in the molecule are summarized in Fig.~\ref{model}(b).
 Then, the cavity-photon coupling is written within rotating-wave approximation as

-in which $\Gamma_0$ is the decay rate of the cavity mode.
+in which $\Gamma_0$ characterize the decay of the cavity mode.
 In a similar fashion, the radiations of the photons from the molecule are

 with the constants $\{\gamma_{1a}, \gamma_{1f}, \gamma_{2a}, \gamma_{2f}, \Gamma_3\}$.
-The photon with the operator $b_{r=0}$ corresponds to the up-converted one.
-In general, the decay rates of the forbidden transitions are much smaller than the ones of the allowed transitions ($\gamma_{ia} \gg \gamma_{if}$).
+In general, the relaxation constants of the forbidden transitions are much smaller than the ones of the allowed transitions ($\gamma_{ia} \gg \gamma_{if}$).
 The last part of the Hamiltonian is for the cavity-molecule couplings.
-In the system under consideration, the localized field with spatial gradient can produce similar intensities of absorptions in both the dipole-allowed and -forbidden transitions~\cite{ET}.
+Here the localized field with spatial gradient is assumed to produce similar intensities of absorptions in both the dipole-allowed and -forbidden transitions~\cite{ET}.
 Then, in the Hamiltonian